danMy74/Corona_test_registration/README.md

 # Corona_test_registration
-This is a little script to regestrate you at the corona test center
+This is a little script to register you at the corona test center

 This script will no longer be updated!
 It may not work anymore!